Secret Weapons Over Normandy: Gameplay

 Throughout the course of the game, the player will have the opportunity to fly many types of World War II aircraft into combat.
 Most of the aircraft are American, others are British (notably the first few available planes), and the remainder are a handful of German and one Japanese aircraft.
-Some can be unlocked for multiplayer or single-mission use but not for the campaign, like the Messerschmit Me-163 "Komet", and others are completely unavailable for player use, like the Nakajima B5N and the Heinkel He-111.
+Some can be unlocked for multiplayer or single-mission use but not for the campaign, like the Messerschmitt Me 163 Komet, and others are completely unavailable for player use, like the Nakajima B5N and the Heinkel He 111.

 Secret Weapons Over Normandy is notable for the presence of several prototype designs that never flew in combat, or were used in small numbers, among them the XP-55 Ascender, XP-56 Black Bullet, Chance-Vought Flying Pancake, the Junkers Ju 390, and the Daimler Benz C. Also present are several German weapons projects that were either never completed or failed to make a significant impact on the war, such as the Mistel and the Wasserfall missile launcher.

 The game features a wide range of actual weapons that were used during World War II.
 It also features the unlockable TIE Fighter and X-Wing starships from the Star Wars universe in the game's instant action mode.